egnor/wt32-eth01/README.md

 Nobody knows much about [the WT company](http://en.wireless-tag.com/).
 Don't expect support, and don't lock yourself in too much, but they do describe [Board Features](https://wiki.wireless-tag.com/docs/en/WT32-ETH01/board_features.html) and [Board Resources](https://wiki.wireless-tag.com/docs/en/WT32-ETH01/board_resources.html).

 Also, see [Luberth Dijkman's notes on the part](https://github.com/ldijkman/WT32-ETH01-LAN-8720-RJ45-).

+## Product variants

+The [WT32-ETH01](https://en.wireless-tag.com/product-item-2.html) is the original product.

+The [WT32-ETH02 PLUS](https://en.wireless-tag.com/article-item-86.html), aka(?)
+[WT32-ETH01-EVO](https://en.wireless-tag.com/product-item-59.html), aka(?)
+ESP32-ETH02, appears to be a successor with some improvements:

+- 32MB flash (!?)
+- true 5-48V power input
+- true PoE with IEEE 802.3af support

+The ETH02/EVO/PLUS variant is often sold with a USB-serial interface board designed to plug into top headers and provide easy programming.
+If you have worked with either of these please write in with what you know!
+The rest of this document describes the original WT32-ETH01 except where noted.

 ## Pins (and gotchas!)